 There is a huge housing crisis in the Netherlands.
 In the major cities, finding a place to live is expensive and difficult.
-But, particularly for people who want to buy their first homes, the market has become a nightmare over the last five years.
-A combination of regulations, population growth, and economics has left the Netherlands with way less housing than it needs.
+Particularly for people who want to buy their first homes, the market has become a nightmare over the last five years.
+A combination of regulations, population growth, and the economy have left the Netherlands with way less housing than it needs.

-  In order for the Netherlands to have enough housing for its growing population, Minister for Home Affairs Kasja Ollongren says that 845,000 homes need to be built by 2030, when she presented the 2020 report on the state of the housing market to parliament in June 2020.
+In order for the Netherlands to have enough housing for its growing population, 845,000 homes need to be built by 2030, according to the 2020 report on the state of the housing market presented by the Minister for Home Affairs Kasja Ollongren in June 2020.
 By 2030, the Netherlands will have about 18.8 million inhabitants, so not only does the Netherlands need to take that into account when they’re planning for the future, but they also need to build extra to make up for the current shortage.

 The Dutch housing crisis: is it a big deal?

-  The impacts of this problem are numerous, and serious.
-Firstly, the most obvious: rising house prices.
-This means that it becomes more difficult for first-time buyers to enter the market- and if they do manage to buy a home, they risk negative equity if housing prices drop again.
+The impacts of this problem are numerous and serious.
+Firstly, the most obvious one: rising house prices.
+With rising house prices, it becomes more difficult for first-time buyers to enter the market — and if they do manage to buy a home, they risk negative equity if housing prices drop again.

 The housing shortage also impacts social housing: while working-class families tend to be taken care of, single individuals have a hard time getting housed.
 Furthermore, homelessness is on the rise in the Netherlands, particularly among young people.

 While the problem is nationwide, the major Randstad cities are particularly under pressure, with Amsterdam, of course, leading the way.
 Utrecht, The Hague, Rotterdam and Groningen are also struggling to house their inhabitants affordably.

 Housing shortage in the Netherlands: the nitrogen crisis & a lack of building permits